IsakMedia/Portfolio2024/readme.md

 * setting up and watching sass on my laptop created a style.min.css and was dependent on it to read the scss in index.html. wonder if im using different extensions or whats up. this might be a somewhat inconvenience when switching between computers. so maybe i solve this some day.
-Anyways something to remember, to save myself from frustration
+Anyways something to remember, to save myself from frustration.

+* maybe i cant use scss as i want to, or webcomponents. im not sure yet.
+I really didnt want to use any npm packages for this project, keeping everything as "vanilla" as possible (except for sass, gotta have sass).
+Maybe this project will get me closer to understand the usefullness of bundlers and maybe wth webpack is?

 ## What am i using ChatGPT for?